PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/batch-transactions/README.md

 This will start a server at port number `3001`.

-Start the frontend server by running the following command in the `lambda/voting/frontend` directory.
+Start the frontend server by running the following command in the `lambda/business-wallet/batch-transactions/frontend` directory.

 ```sh
 npm install
 npm run start
 ```

+This will open up the demo application on your browser at port number `3000`.
 The demo application allows you to register and vote for the proposal.

 ## User Guide